Terms and Conditions of Sale

 14.5 The obligations set forth in this article shall remain in force for three years after the end of the agreement.

 Article 15 Intellectual Property Rights

-15.2 All documents provided by Duynie, such as reports, advices, agreements, designs, sketches, drawings, etc. are solely intended for use by the Customer and for the project for which they are intended.
+15.2 All documents provided by Duynie, such as reports, advices, agreements, designs, sketches, drawings, etc. are solely intended for use by the Buyer and for the project for which they are intended.
 These documents may not be reproduced, published, edited or processed, nor may they be communicated to third parties without prior permission from Duynie, unless the nature of the document suggests otherwise.

-15.3 The designs, sketches, drawings, samples, etc. created by Duynie in the context of the agreement shall remain the property of Duynie, regardless of whether these have been made available to the Customer or to third parties, unless the agreement expressly states otherwise.
+15.3 The designs, sketches, drawings, samples, etc. created by Duynie in the context of the agreement shall remain the property of Duynie, regardless of whether these have been made available to the Buyer or to third parties, unless the agreement expressly states otherwise.

-15.4 The Customer is not permitted to change the delivered goods, wholly or in part, or to provide them with a different brand name and/or packaging, or otherwise to remove or change any indication of copyright, trademarks, trade names or other intellectual or industrial property rights of Duynie, unless otherwise agreed in writing.
+15.4 The Buyer is not permitted to change the delivered goods, wholly or in part, or to provide them with a different brand name and/or packaging, or otherwise to remove or change any indication of copyright, trademarks, trade names or other intellectual or industrial property rights of Duynie, unless otherwise agreed in writing.

-15.5 The Customer is not permitted to use any name, trade name, trademark, logo or any other reference to Duynie in any external press release, advertising materials, publicity materials or other, without the permission of Duynie.
+15.5 The Buyer is not permitted to use any name, trade name, trademark, logo or any other reference to Duynie in any external press release, advertising materials, publicity materials or other, without the permission of Duynie.

 Article 17 Disputes and Applicable Law

 17.1 Any dispute between the Buyer and Duynie, including the sole recovery of outstanding payments owed by the Buyer, shall in the first instance be heard by the competent judge in the County Court of Wakefield, West Yorkshire.